vestrel00/contacts-android/howto/howto-insert-contacts.md

 > If you want to create/insert the device owner Contact Profile, read [How do I create/insert the device owner Contact profile?](/howto/howto-insert-profile.md)

+> If you want to insert Data into a new or existing contact, read [How do I create/insert data into new or existing contacts?](/howto/howto-insert-specific-data-kinds.md)

 ## A simple insert

 To create/insert a contact with a name of "John Doe" who works at Amazon with a work email of